Japan’s housing market is a picture of stability

-- Childcare provision was boosted by the Act on Child and Childcare Support of August 2012.
+- Childcare provision was boosted by the Child and Childcare Support Act of August 2012.

-- Local governments are being encouraged to offer speed dating and other forms of matchmaking, and to support marriage, child-bearing and child-rearing.
+- Local governments are being encouraged to offer speed dating and other forms of matchmaking.

 - The government is expanding free nursery care.

-- The government also plans to establish fertility treatment counselling centres in major cities.
+- Fertility treatment counselling centres in major cities are planned.

 Moderate rental yields, stable rents

-In Tokyo’s central districts, gross rental yields - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - range from 3.4% to 5.4%, according to Global Property Guide research conducted in April 2016.
+In Tokyo’s central districts, gross rental yields - the return earned on the purchase price of a rental property, before taxation, vacancy costs, and other costs - range from 3.4% to 5.4%, according to Global Property Guide research.